NayanMarotkar/90DaysOfDevOps/2026/day-21/shell_scripting_cheatsheet.md

 exit 0 – Success.

-exit 1 – General error.
+exit 1 – General error (or any non-zero value).

 set -e – Exit script on any error. bash